wanglzuz/orderomat/README.md

 ever want to do with such a good-for-nothing app; at this point I suspect that you cloned the app repository just to have a laugh about this manual.
 Stop laughing.
 Stop it. <b>STOP IT NOW!!!</b>

+ Oh, and by the way, this service is available at https://thawing-depths-99972.herokuapp.com/ and you can find the made up companies along with their slightly ridiculous orders in the "db/migrate/seeds.rb" file along with some useful access tokens and other strictly private data.